soonyoungkwon23/soonyoungkwon23.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This page is a snapshot of my journey so far — from the classes I’ve taken and projects I’ve worked on to the skills and experiences I’m building along the way.
+Feel free to download my full resume as a PDF using the button above if you want to take a closer look!
 toc:
   sidebar: left
 ---